Carex morrowii ‘Goldband’

-Large group of grasslike, clumping plants found worldwide and grown for foliage effect in borders, rock gardens, containers, water gardens (flowers are generally insignificant); some are used as lawn substitutes, as large-scale ground covers, or for erosion control.
+Large group of grasslike, clumping plants found worldwide and grown for foliage effect in borders, rock gardens, containers, and water gardens (flowers are generally insignificant); some are used as lawn substitutes, as large-scale groundcovers, or for erosion control.
 Long, narrow evergreen leaves are often striped or oddly colored.
 Specialists offer many varieties.
 Although characteristically found in damp soils, many sedges will grow under relatively dry conditions in cultivation.
-Many are short lived in gardens so are used as annuals.
+Many are short-lived in gardens so are used as annuals.

 From Japan.
-To 1 ft. high, 1 1/2 ft.wide, with shiny, drooping, medium green leaves.
-Good edging plant; individual plants attractive among stones.'Goldband'
+Grows to 1 ft. high, 1 1/2 ft. wide, with shiny, drooping, medium green leaves.
+Good edging plant; individual plants are attractive among stones.‘Goldband’

 Native to mountains of Japan.
 Grows to 1 ft. high, 1 1/2 ft. wide.
 Drooping leaves are edged in creamy yellow.